David Ijaha: Early career

 Ijaha was at his local Chelsea academy for three years as a youngster, being released at the age of 15.
 Having earned a place at an England Schoolboy training camp he met up with Kyle Bennett who introduced him to Wolverhampton Wanderers, where he spent two seasons playing for the U18 side and the reserves, before being released.

 Non-League career

-After a spell out of the game, Ijaha joined Harrow Borough in August 2010 and then followed his manager David Howell to Southern Premier Division St Albans City, where he was made captain.
+After a spell out of the game, Ijaha joined Harrow Borough in August 2010 and then followed his manager David Howell to Southern Premier Division club St Albans City, where he was made captain.
 He signed for National League South side Tonbridge Angels in December 2013.
 Following Tonbridge's relegation, Ijaha joined Hayes & Yeading United at the start of the 2014–2015 season, where he had been a long term target of manager Phil Babb.
 However, he soon moved to National League South rivals Whitehawk where he spent two seasons.